CidSantiago/CidSantiago/README.md

 Right now, I'm a Junior Data Scientist at Secretaria de Saude do Estado do Ceará (Ceará's Health Department)

-🔭 My main language is python, but as you can see, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...
+🔭 My main language is python, but, as you can see,, at college I had some experience with Java, C, R, MATLAB/Octave, Verilog...

 🌱 I’m currently learning Data Engineering in general (Data streaming, data lakes, ETL...)